 The Battle of Segesvár (Sighișoara) took place in 1849.
 July 31, 1849.

-Who won the Battle of Segesvár (Sighișoara)?
+What was the outcome of the Battle of Segesvár (Sighișoara)?

 The Russian V Corps + Austrian were victorious against the Hungarian Revolutionary Army.